Paul Braffort (France)

 Between 1964 and 1971 Braffort was part of the European Space Technology Center, where he worked in the emerging field of artificial intelligence, a subject on which he would later publish numerous essays and textbooks.
 After an appointment as a professor of computer science at the University of Paris XI at Orsay, he ran a data-processing company for several years and then was appointed a visiting scholar of “computational linguistics” the University of Chicago from 1988 to 1991.

 His early interest in computer-assisted writing led him to co-found ALAMO [http://alamo.mshparisnord.org/] (Atelier de Littérature Assistée par la Mathématique et les Ordinateurs, or Workshop for Literature Assisted by Mathematics and Computers) together with Jacques Roubaud in 1981.
 Marcel Bénabou, Paul Fournel, and Italo Calvino were early members.
 The group created computer programs for writing poems in various forms and continues to explore the possibilities of combinatoric poetry.

-Not only is Braffort a mathematician, scientist, engineer, and poet, he is an accomplished songwriter.
+Not only was Braffort a mathematician, scientist, engineer, and poet, he was an accomplished songwriter.
 In 1958, he released an album, "Des atomes et des hommes," which ties together his interest in atomic energy, mathematics, eros, and wordplay.
 He continues to write music, and recently released a triple album that includes settings of poems by Raymond Queneau and a host of Oulipo writers (including Bénabou, Calvino, Duchamp, Jacques Bens and Jean Queval).
-He maintains a website with an extensive archive of his writings and compositions, which can be found at http://www.paulbraffort.net/.
+He maintained a website with an extensive archive of his writings and compositions, which can be found at http://www.paulbraffort.net/.

 --Written by Amaranth Borsuk and Gabriela Jauregui